 Robert Mayes, Jr. is co-founder and president of Columbia Southern University.
 Mayes is a pioneer in online education with 15 years of experience in the distance learning industry.
 He has served as the president of CSU, one of the nation’s first online universities, since 2005.
 CSU was established in 1993 by his father, Dr. Robert Mayes.

 CSU encompasses students from all 50 U.S. states and around the world.
 More than 500 full-time faculty and staff support an active student body of more than 30,000.
 He is directly involved in meeting accreditation standards and regulatory compliance, outcomes assessment, university policies and procedures, developing outside relationships, strategic planning, and new ventures and initiatives that move the University forward.
-He is CEO of Columbia Southern Education Group, the parent company of Columbia Southern University and Waldorf College.
+He is CEO of Columbia Southern Education Group, the parent company of Columbia Southern University and Waldorf University.

 Mayes holds an A.A.S. from Faulkner State Junior College, a B.S. from Columbia Southern, and an M.B.A. from Capella University.

 He serves on the Distance Education Accrediting Commission (DEAC), a nationally recognized accrediting agency.
 Other committee and board positions include DEAC Business Standards Evaluator, DEAC Business Standards Committee member, DEAC Finance Committee member and a board member of the Alabama Association of Private Colleges and Schools, and the Chairman of the Board of South Baldwin Christian Academy.

 Casey Miller, Trustee